jundalisay/spblist/content/en/research/whittaker/aether/chapter-01e.md

 Newton gave attention to the colours of thin plates.
 He determined the empirical laws of the phenomena with great accuracy.

+He supposed that:

+{{< q a="Newton" >}}
-He supposed that "every ray of light, in its passage through any refracting surface, is put into a certain transient constitution or state, which, in the progress of the ray, returns at equal intervals, and disposes the ray, at every return, to be easily transmitted through the next refracting surface, and, between the returns, to be easily reflected by it."[39]
+every ray of light, in its passage through any refracting surface, is put into a certain transient constitution or state, which, in the progress of the ray, returns at equal intervals, and disposes the ray, at every return, to be easily transmitted through the next refracting surface, and, between the returns, to be easily reflected by it."[39]
+{{< /q >}}

 The interval between two consecutive dispositions to easy transmission, or "length of fit," he supposed to depend on the colour, being greatest for red light and least for violet.